 Professional Learning underpins all that we do with staff and the broader community.
 It is a key component of the Barker Institute's Mission...

 Key to the ongoing development of staff is access to authentic, professional learning experiences that foster the interest, capacity and understanding of one’s own practice.
 It is most successful when it is situated in the learning environment and developed through the ongoing sharing of ideas within the learning community.
 The Barker Institute continues to grow, creatively developing the opportunities for professional learning locally, nationally or globally, whether for staff, students, parents or members of the community.
 We believe that everyone can share and learn new things and the Barker Institute looks to inspire all to become lifelong learners.

-As the Barker Institute has grown and diversified its role in the past three years, it now offers a range of professional learning opportunities including our widely acclaimed free Community Forums for anyone to attend, our Focus on Learning Series for Parents, our Twilight Series that features alumni, parents and past students and our newly developed series of Parents' Forums across the various Junior, Middle and Senior Schools so as to engage with and share key learning and developmental issues for the parents and our teaching staff of over 270 practitioners.
-Our aim is to share widely and inspire and motivate the community to engage and think about the latest and most important issues within society and education more broadly.
+As the Barker Institute has grown and diversified its role in the past three years, it now offers a range of professional learning opportunities including our widely acclaimed free Community Forums for anyone to attend, our Focus on Learning Series for Parents, our Twilight Series that features alumni, parents and past students and our newly developed series of Parents' Forums across the various Junior, Middle and Senior Schools so as to engage with and share key learning and developmental issues for the parents and our teaching staff.
+Our aim is to share widely and inspire the community to engage and think about the most important issues within society and education more broadly.
 Whether it is Warwick Holmes sharing his story of the Rosetta Mission, Christine Nixon inspiring the next generation of Women Leaders or Dr Anita Collins sharing her insight about the importance of music and neuroscience in our youngest learners, this ongoing exposure to new ideas and thinking is a key aspect of the Barker Insitute's core focus.